-Dr. Amarilis Sanchez-Valle practices pediatric genetics in Tampa, FL.
-Her clinical interests include metabolism.
-Dr. Sanchez-Valle's hospital/clinic affiliations include St. Joseph's Hospital, the University of South Florida (USF) Health, and St. Joseph's Women's Hospital.
-She studied medicine at the University of Puerto Rico School of Medicine.
-Her residency was performed at a hospital affiliated with the University of Texas Health Science Center at Houston and a hospital affiliated with Baylor College of Medicine.
-She is an in-network provider for Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO, as well as other insurance carriers.
+Dr. Amarilis Sanchez-Valle is a pediatric genetics specialist.
+Areas of expertise for Dr. Sanchez-Valle include metabolism.
+She is affiliated with St. Joseph's Hospital, the University of South Florida (USF) Health, and St. Joseph's Women's Hospital.
+Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO are among the insurance carriers that Dr. Sanchez-Valle accepts.
+New patients are welcome to contact her office for an appointment.
+Her education and training includes medical school at the University of Puerto Rico School of Medicine and residency at a hospital affiliated with the University of Texas Health Science Center at Houston and a hospital affiliated with Baylor College of Medicine.
 Dr. Sanchez-Valle has received the following distinctions: Medical Biochemical Genetics Board Certification, American Board of Medical Genetics and Genomics; Clinical Genetics Board Certification, American Board of Medical Genetics and Genomics; and Pediatrics Board Certification, American Board of Pediatrics.
-She is open to new patients.

 Clinical interests: Metabolism

-Dr. Judith Ranells works as a genetics specialist.
-She is an in-network provider for Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO, in addition to other insurance carriers.
-She is a graduate of Howard University College of Medicine.
+Dr. Kathleen Pope is a genetics specialist.
+She honors several insurance carriers, including Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO.
+She is a graduate of Indiana University School of Medicine.

 Conditions / Treatments

 Years Since Graduation